swcarpentry/git-novice/_episodes/02-setup.md

 > ## Exiting Vim
 >
 > Note that Vim is the default editor for many programs.
-If you haven't used Vim before and wish to exit a session without saving your changes, press <kbd>Esc</kbd> then type `:q!` and hit <kbd>Return</kbd>.
+If you haven't used Vim before and wish to
+> exit a session without saving your changes, press <kbd>Esc</kbd> then type `:q!` and hit
-> If you want to save your changes and quit, press <kbd>Esc</kbd> then type `:wq` and hit <kbd>Return</kbd>.
+> <kbd>Return</kbd>. > If you want to save your changes and quit, press <kbd>Esc</kbd> then type
+> `:wq` an hit <kbd>Return</kbd>.
 {: .callout}

 The four commands we just ran above only need to be run once: the flag `--global` tells Git to use the settings for every project, in your user account, on this computer.

 You can check your settings at any time: